 And if we type echo $mysite

 If you forget the single quotation, the shell will assume that the second word is another command and will show an error.

 As you can see, I use lower case characters for my variable not upper case and this is recommended NOT required, this helps you distinguishing your environment variables from the system environment variables.

 Once you have set your local variable, it will be visible in the currently running shell scope and that means if you start another shell window the variable will not be available in that new window.

 Setting Global Environment Variables

-To create a global environment variable, you have to create a local environment variable then export it to the global environment like this:
+To declare a global environment variable, you have to declare a local environment variable then export it to the global environment like this:

 myvar='I will do it likegeeks'